-What is the job placement like for the Busch School of Business and Economics
+What is the job placement like for the Busch School of Business graduates?

 Six months after graduation, over 90 percent of Busch School graduates are successfully placed in jobs.
 With help from the school's career services and career coaches, students receive assistance in perfecting their resumes and preparing for interviews.

-What is the internship process like for the Busch School of Business and Economics students?
+What is the internship process like for the Busch School of Business students?

 Current students receive weekly notices from the school's career services about internship offerings, particularly in the D.C. metro area.
 Students can apply for many opportunities online, and can intern for credit during the semester or during the summer.
 Many students intern on Capitol Hill or in downtown D.C., and have easy access to the city by way of the Metro, located right off of the University's campus.

-What type of advising resources are available to the Busch School of Business and Economics students?
+What type of advising resources are available to the Busch School of Business students?

-While The Busch School of Business and Economic's has its own office of career services that provides resume help, career guidance, and interview practice for students in search of jobs or internships, students also receive guidance throughout their time as a student.
+While The Busch School of Business has its own office of career services that provides resume help, career guidance, and interview practice for students in search of jobs or internships, students also receive guidance throughout their time as a student.
 Students also have access to the school's advising center, to ensure they are selecting classes that will contribute to their major.
 Students are also assigned a faculty mentor, who can recommend specific courses students should take based on their interests.
 In addition, another student resource includes the Major Mentor Program, in which first-year students are paired with upperclassmen mentors, for student-to-student advice on how to navigate the first year of college.